 Charles M. Alexander, MD, FACP, FACE is an endocrinologist who has more than 35 years of experience in diabetes – in both direct care and research.
-Since 2016, he has provided consulting services to pharmaceutical and medical device companies.
-Dr. Alexander retired from Merck in 2015 after 23 years in both Outcomes Research and Medical Affairs.
+Since 2016, he has provided advisory services to pharmaceutical and medical device companies.
+Dr. Alexander retired from Merck in 2015 after nearly 25 years in both Outcomes Research and Medical Affairs.
 Prior to joining Merck, he practiced diabetes, endocrinology and internal medicine in Los Angeles for ten years and was Clinical Professor of Medicine at the Keck School of Medicine of the University of Southern California (KSOM/USC).
-Dr. Alexander has been a member of Penn Medicine’s Institute for Diabetes, Obesity and Metabolism (IDOM) Leadership Council since 2016, and a volunteer for the diaTribe Foundation since 2016.
+Dr. Alexander has been a member of Penn Medicine’s Institute for Diabetes, Obesity and Metabolism (IDOM) Leadership Council since 2016, and an advisor for the diaTribe Foundation since 2016.
 Dr. Alexander received his medical degree from KSOM/USC where he completed his postgraduate training in internal medicine and diabetes/endocrinology.
 Dr. Alexander is board-certified in Internal Medicine and Endocrinology-Metabolism and is a Fellow of both the American College of Physicians and the American College of Endocrinology.
 He is the author of numerous scientific articles and a frequent reviewer for medical journals.

 Jennifer Block, RN, CDE is a certified diabetes educator working in pediatric endocrinology at Stanford University.
 She is currently doing research on the artificial pancreas.
 Jennifer has type 1 diabetes.